 All staff delivering our collaborative courses at partner institutions are approved as partner associate lecturers (PALs).
 PALs are appropriately qualified and experienced academic staff at the partner institution who deliver modules on specific collaborative courses.
 It's the expectation that PALs will be employed by the partner institution and will not start delivering the modules until they have been approved.

 - access our online library services

 - attend our staff development activities

-If your institution uses our Moodle you can access resources including course materials, discussion forums and blogs available to students.
-Your University Academic Contact will arrange a Moodle account to be set up for you.
+If your institution uses our virtual learning platform, Moodle you can access resources including course materials, discussion forums and blogs available to students.

 - Your title